DataDog/hiring-engineers/answers.md

 <img src="screens/mail.png"></img>

 ### Bonus Question: What is the Anomaly graph displaying?
-The highlighted area in the graph represent the expexted range of the metric based on previous values, so anything outside that range is an anomaly.
+The highlighted area in the graph represent the expected range of the metric based on previous values, so anything outside that range is an anomaly.

 ## Monitoring Data:

-I created a new Metric Monitor that watches the average of your custom metric (my_metric) and will alert if it’s above the following values over the past 5 minutes:
+I created a new Metric Monitor that watches the average of the custom metric (my_metric) and will alert if it’s above the following values over the past 5 minutes:

 Warning threshold of 500
 Alerting threshold of 800